gettalong/hexapdf/benchmark/optimization/README.md

   Version: Latest version\\
   Abilities: Any combination of C, S and P

-  We want to benchmark `hexapdf` with increasing levels of compression.
+  We want to benchmark `hexapdf` with increasing levels of compression, using the following
+  invocations:

+  None of C, S, or P
+  : `hexapdf optimize INPUT --no-compact --object-streams=preserve --xref-streams=preserve
+    --streams=preserve --no-optimize-fonts OUTPUT`

+  C
+  : `hexapdf optimize INPUT --compact --object-streams=preserve --xref-streams=preserve
+    --streams=preserve --no-optimize-fonts OUTPUT`

+  CS (so this would be the standard mode of operation) : `hexapdf optimize INPUT OUTPUT`

+  CSP
+  : `hexapdf optimize INPUT --compress-pages OUTPUT`

 **origami**